 The following table sets forth an itemized statement of the amounts of all expenses (excluding underwriting discounts and commissions) payable by us in connection with the registration of the common stock offered hereby.
-With the exception of the SEC registration fee, the amounts set forth below are estimates.
+With the exception of the SEC registration fee, FINRA filing fee and the Nasdaq listing fee, the amounts set forth below are estimates.

-Amo ount
+Amount

 SEC registration fee \$

+FINRA filing fee

+Nasdaq listing fee

 Accountants' fees and expenses

 Legal fees and expenses

+Printing and engraving expenses

+Transfer agent and registrar fees

+Blue Sky fees and expenses

 Miscellaneous expenses

 Total \$

-To be provided by amendment.
+\ To be provided by amendment.